vanHeemstraPublications/dev-to/articles/go-infrastructure-with-crossview.md

 ```

 Then in Crossview, filter by labels:

-- See all “production” resources
+- See all "production" resources
-- See everything for “user-service”
+- See everything for "user-service"
-- Find all resources owned by “backend” team
+- Find all resources owned by "backend" team

-It’s like being able to highlight all your red properties on the board!
+It's like being able to highlight all your red properties on the board!

 ## 🎪 Advanced Strategies: Power Moves